damonkelley/blog.damonkelley.me/source/2016-06-30-assertion-per-test-ratio.html.markdown

 ### State is difficult to test

-In OOP, objects are data + behaviour, and it is common for an object's behaviour to mutate it's data.
+In OOP, objects are data + behaviour, and it is common for an object's behaviour to mutate its data.
 So how do we test this?

 In certain cases you can benefit from multiple assertions here.
 If you are familiar with "Arrange Act Assert", then this might be called "Arrange Assert Act Assert".